 But it’s a lot more expensive so if you are on a budget I would highly suggest picking up the Spark so you can bring that element of a drone into your footage.

-If you’re going to be shooting while traveling or in a lot of different places, and you’re not trying to make cinematic films, then I would highly suggest getting a Gorillapod.
+If you’re going to be shooting while travelling or in a lot of different places, and you’re not trying to make cinematic films, then I would highly suggest getting a Gorillapod.

 Note: Get the one from Joby, I have purchased cheaper ones but the connections have been too loose, it sucks.

 Suction Cup Mount – I use my suction cup mount all the time!
-For example, when I’m in a car using the GoPro I will shoot a time-lapse about travels.
+For example, when I’m in a car using the GoPro I will shoot a time-lapse of travels.
 Or if we’re in an airport I will stick it to a window and shoot a time-lapse of what’s going on outside.
-For things like that I highly recommended it.
+For things like that, I highly recommended it.

 GoPro Clips and Accessories – You can buy packages of dark red accessories in bulk very cheap and I would highly suggest grabbing things like a chest mount, handlebar mount, selfie stick, stickies, and extra things that you can use for random situations like surfing

 SD Cards – Do not buy cheap SD cards.
 I will admit I don’t know the details but I do know that you want at least a class 10 on the card.
 Whenever I purchase a camera I always purchase an additional SD card, and I always make sure that the card will be fast enough to process the images as captured and can transfer files onto my computer.
 I usually go for the best I can find.

 External Hard Drives – So there are many external hard drives you can buy.
 I presently use Western Digital for no reason at all other than that its the best hard drive I have purchased so I have continued to purchase Western Digital ever since.

 They come in passport sized hard drives which don’t require a power socket only a USB into your computer so they’re very useful for travel.
 I believe they make them up to 5 terabytes now!